Heaven & Earth (Yes album): Reception

 The album received a mixed reaction from critics.
 In a mixed review, The Quietus highly praised Davison, describing him as "absolutely the right choice for the band [...]
 Davison sings his bits, often with Squire backing him up, and those are often the best (or prettiest) parts of the album — Davison sounds like he's about to burst into tears on half these songs", but criticized the lack of energy, especially from White and Squire, and the tempo of the songs considered too slow.
 Summarized the Financial Times, "here come prog rock relics Yes to show the youth what proper boredom is, the kind of boredom that comes with bland guitar solos, chugging drums, lumbering time changes and otiose lyrics about "getting to know the empty space/Beneath the surface of common days."

 The Guardian stated "the album [has] a rich, 70s sound, and the material is solid enough, flavoured with Steve Howe's distinctive, rippling guitar and Geoff Downes' retro keyboard.
 What's missing is the ambitious scope of their heyday, and the vitality of the younger generation of progressive rock bands."

-Howe looked back on Heaven & Earth in 2016 and said it was a "hellishly tricky album to make."